mayansalama/windmill/README.md

 Drag'n'drop web app to manage and create Airflow DAGs.
+The goal is to have a Web UI that can generate YML Dag Definitions, integrating with custom operators and potentially existing DAGs.

-- Front end is built using React
+- Front end is built using Typescript React
-- Back end is built using Flask on Python 3
+- Back end is planned to be built using Flask on Python 3

-Note that this relies on the Airconditioner extension to Airflow, which allows YAML DAG definitions.